 Consistent with State law, currently the City of Concord allows only the following uses:

 - Delivery of medicinal and adult-use cannabis from licensed cannabis retail businesses located outside of Concord (No City Cannabis License required, but City business license required);

 - Indoor cultivation of up to six cannabis plants per dwelling unit for personal use (medicinal and adult use) (No City Cannabis License required);

 - Medicinal cannabis distributors (Two licenses granted; no further licenses currently available); and

 - Medicinal cannabis manufacturers (Two licenses granted; no further licenses currently available).

 Permitted cannabis businesses require a City Cannabis License (PDF), land use approval, State Cannabis License, and City Business License.
 Once completed, call the Police Department Code Enforcement Division at (925) 671-3075 and schedule an appointment to submit the license application.

-The City contracted with Godbe Research to conduct a statistically-valid survey related to various marijuana uses to better understand the community’s support or opposition to the types of uses and where they may be permitted.
+The City contracted with Godbe Research to conduct a statistically-valid survey related to various cannabis uses to better understand the community’s support or opposition to the types of uses and where they may be permitted.
 The survey results will assist the City Council and staff in developing policies, based on feedback that is representative of Concord’s demographics.
 The survey was conducted in late August 2017.
 The survey results (PDF) were presented to the public and the City Council at the October 24, 2017 City Council Meeting.

 Between June 20 and July 19, 2019, the City issued a 10-question survey on potential commercial cannabis retail (storefront and non-storefront) and microbusinesses (small-scale cultivation, distribution, manufacturing, and/or retail) regulations.
 The City will consider the survey results when developing proposed regulations that will be presented to the City Council according to the schedule below.